 Raspberry Pi 5: Release date, information and specifications

-As with the iPhone, PlayStation, and most technology products, you don’t want to buy a Raspberry Pi 4 if the Raspberry Pi 5 comes out next week.
-Unlike Apple products, Raspberry Pi releases are not announced each year in a massive press conference, so let me share the information we have so far about the upcoming Raspberry Pi 5 release.
+As with the iPhone, PlayStation, and most technology products, you don’t want to buy a Raspberry Pi if a new model comes out next week.
+Unlike Apple products, Raspberry Pi releases are not announced each year in a massive press conference, so let me share the information we have so far about the latest Raspberry Pi 5.

-The Raspberry Pi 5 was announced on September 28th.
-According to Eben Upton on the official website, it will be available at the end of October 2023 with an expected performance increase of 2–3 times compared to the Raspberry Pi 4.
+The Raspberry Pi 5 is officially available since October 23rd, 2023 with an expected performance increase of 2–3 times compared to the Raspberry Pi 4.

 Is there a Raspberry Pi 5 available?